Recognize the signs, know what to do.

 If you suspect abuse, report it.

 You do not need to have proof to report suspected abuse.
 If you have a suspicion or concern, you have a duty and responsibility to report it.
+Reports of child abuse should not be made directly to the Luna Centre.

 If a child is in immediate danger, call 911